 Email: j pawlick at nyu dot edu

 - Pawlick, Jeffrey and Quanyan Zhu.
 “A Mean-Field Stackelberg Game Approach for Obfuscation Adoption in Empirical Risk Minimization.”
-Submitted to 2017 IEEE Global SIP Symposium on Control & Information Theoretic Approaches to Privacy and Security.
+To be Presented at the IEEE Global SIP Symposium on Control & Information Theoretic Approaches to Privacy and Security, 2017.

 - Pawlick, Jeffrey and Quanyan Zhu.
 “Using Ethically-Constrained Game Theory to Protect Our Privacy.”
 International Workshop on Obfuscation Science, Technology, and Theory, New York, 2017.

 - Pawlick, Jeffrey and Quanyan Zhu.
 “A Stackelberg Game Perspective on the Conflict Between Machine Learning and Data Obfuscation.”
-IEEE International Workshop on Information Forensics and Security, Abu Dhaba, 2015.
+IEEE International Workshop on Information Forensics and Security, Abu Dhabi, 2015.

 - Zhu, Quanyan and Jeffrey Pawlick.
 “Crowd-Sourcing Deception as a Mechanism for Phishing Defense.”
 Poster for Decepticon, Cambridge, U.K., 2015.